jbandi/dev-day-rsc/DEMO.md

 - `page.tsx` -> `import { PageLayout } from "@/app/ClientPageLayout";`
 - `api/fetchData.ts` -> comment in initial demo code / comment out db access
+- add `use client` to the `ChartDemo.tsx`

 => Test that `HelloWorld.tsx` is rendering client side ...

+- Open Chrome and Firefox with the app
+- Open SQL Viewer on DB

 # React is Easy